Ladder hazard

 -Always open the step ladder fully before using it and lock the spreader arms in the open position.

--When climbing up or down a step ladder, always face the ladder and maintain 3-point contact with
+-When climbing up or down a step ladder, always face the ladder and maintain 3-point contact with 2 hands and a foot or 2 feet and a hand.

 -Use a tool belt to keep your hands free or pull materials up with a line.